5 Manors to analyze wich ingredients work and which not

 It’s good to note that hair can be finicky and products can just flat out stop working or the weather can change and signal it’s time to change things up.
 I typically change up my wash and condition routine, but keep my styling products pretty consistent.
 Also, if you try a new product and your results go haywire … you can compare the ingredients to your go-to products and see if anything sticks out.

-- Add neutral protein filler
+- Add protein drops